An Adaptive Stochastic Sequential Quadratic Programming with Differentiable Exact Augmented Lagrangians: Additional Simulation Results

 \section{Additional Simulation Results}

-We list detailed results for each selected CUTEst problem.
-For NonAdapSQP and the $\ell_1$ SQP under each level of noise, we select the smallest KKT residual obtained by either constant or decaying stepsizes.
+We list the detailed results for each selected CUTEst problem.
+For each problem and~each method, we have five levels of noise.
+For all four methods, we report the smallest result among different setups.
+In particular, for NonAdapSQP and $\ell_1$ SQP, we take the minimum over all six setups of stepsize sequences (four constant sequences and two decaying sequences).
+For AdapSQP and $\ell_1$ AdapSQP, we take the minimum over four setups of constants $C_{grad}, C_f = \{1,5,10,50\}$.
+The result here is the KKT residual of the last iterate.
+We average over convergent runs across five independent runs.
 The convergence results are summarized in Tables \ref{tab:1}, \ref{tab:2}, and \ref{tab:3}.

-In tables, the column of IdC shows if the algorithm converges, and the column of logR shows $\log(\|\nabla \mL^k\|)$.
-For each problem, the first line is the result of AdapSQP, the second line is the result of NonAdapSQP, and the third line is the result of the $\ell_1$ SQP.
+In tables, the column of logR shows $\log(\|\nabla \mL_k\|)$ and the column of logStd shows the log of standard deviation.
+For each problem, the first line is the result of AdapSQP; the second line is the result of $\ell_1$ AdapSQP; the third line is the result of $\ell_1$ SQP; and the fourth line is the result of NonAdapSQP.
+The entry `$\diagup$' means that the algorithm does not converge (within the given budget).

-\begin{flushright} \framebox{\parbox{3.5in}{Government License: The submitted manuscript has been created by UChicago Argonne, LLC, Operator of Argonne National Laboratory (``Argonne").
+\begin{flushright} \framebox{\parbox{4.5in}{Government License: The submitted manuscript has been created by UChicago Argonne, LLC, Operator of Argonne National Laboratory (``Argonne").
 Argonne, a U.S. Department of Energy Office of Science laboratory, is operated under Contract No. DE-AC02-06CH11357.
 The U.S. Government retains for itself, and others acting on its behalf, a paid-up nonexclusive, irrevocable worldwide license in said article to reproduce, prepare derivative works, distribute copies to the public, and perform publicly and display publicly, by or on behalf of the Government.
 The Department of Energy will provide public access to these results of federally sponsored research in accordance with the DOE Public Access Plan. http://energy.gov/downloads/doe-public-access-plan. }}

 \end{flushright}